Internment of German Americans: World War II

 In the 1940 US census, some 1,237,000 persons identified as being of German birth; 5 million persons had both parents born in Germany; and 6 million persons had at least one parent born in Germany.
 German immigrants had not been prohibited from becoming naturalized United States citizens and many did so.
 The large number of German Americans of recent connection to Germany, and their resulting political and economical influence, have been considered the reason they were spared large-scale relocation and internment.

 Shortly after the Japanese strike on Pearl Harbor, some 1,260 German nationals were detained and arrested, as the government had been watching them.
 Of the 254 persons not of Japanese ancestry evicted from coastal areas, the majority were ethnic German.
 During WWII, German nationals and German Americans in the US were detained and/or evicted from coastal areas on an individual basis.
-Although the War Department (now the Department of Defense) considered mass expulsion of ethnic Germans and ethnic Italians from the East or West coast areas for reasons of military security, it did not follow through with this.
+Although the War Department (now the Department of War) considered mass expulsion of ethnic Germans and ethnic Italians from the East or West coast areas for reasons of military security, it did not follow through with this.
 The numbers of people involved would have been overwhelming to manage.

 A total of 11,507 people of German ancestry were interned during the war, comprising 36.1% of the total internments under the US Justice Department's Enemy Alien Control Program.

 Deportation of Germans from Latin America

 In addition, the US accepted more than 4,500 German nationals deported from Latin America, detaining them in DOJ camps.
 During the early years of the war, the Federal Bureau of Investigation had drafted a list of Germans in fifteen Latin American countries whom it suspected of subversive activities.
 Following the Japanese attack on Pearl Harbor, the US demanded deportation of these suspects for detention on US soil.
 The countries that responded expelled 4,058 people.
-Some 10% to 15% were Nazi party members, including approximately a dozen who were recruiters for the NSDAP/AO, which acted as the overseas arm of the Nazi party.
-Just eight were people suspected of espionage.
+Some 10% to 15% were Nazi Party members, including approximately a dozen who were recruiters for the NSDAP/AO, which acted as the overseas arm of the Nazi party.
+Just eight of them were suspected of espionage.

 The U.S. internment camps that held Germans from Latin America included: